FMMT666/lsd.lua/README.md

     #Email@will-be.skipped

   Lines starting with a '#' will be skipped.

+  Lines starting with a '###' will create an horizontal ruler in the HTML output file.

   Run lsd.lua with the file name as argument.
   If you omit the name, 'lsd-example.txt' will be read.